Hector151/linebot-stock/README.md

   but it work with ngrok

- USE Stock2, it could be main
+ USE Stock2, it could be work

  stock1 could be test